maclean-lab/scFMC-model/README.md

 ### Overview
 This repository contains code used in the analysis of clonal dynamics of hematopoietic stem cells.
 The code is written in Julia (tested on versions 1.8.1) and is presented in a Jupyter notebook (Developmental_hematopoietic_stem_cell_fate_decisions_explain_clonal_dynamics_over_lifetime.ipynb).

-Data used in the analysis is included in the file (?a.xlsx).
+Data used in the analysis is included in the file (?.xlsx).
 This data is from...

 ### Requirements
  - Julia (version 1.8.1) or newer